5 Star Trusted Rating

 Can a Foreigner Own or Invest in a Business in Argentina?

 Yes, foreigners are allowed to own and invest in businesses in Argentina.
 The country welcomes foreign investment, and there are no restrictions on foreign ownership in most sectors.
 Foreigners have the same rights under the Argentine Constitution as Argentine nationals to work, conduct business, buy, own, and sell property or businesses.
 Furthermore, the country provides the opportunity to get an Investor Visa and eventually obtain Argentine citizenship in 2 years.
+In addition, a newly proposed Citizenship by Investment program, targeting high-impact sectors like agribusiness, technology, and renewable energy, is expected to launch in late 2026, offering a direct pathway to citizenship through a substantial financial contribution of at least USD 500,000.

 The timeline for incorporating a company in Argentina can vary based on several factors, including the complexity of the business structure, the completeness of the documentation, and the efficiency of the registration process.
 On average, the process usually takes a few weeks to two months.